Introduction to Teller

 What are the risks?

 No protocol is without risks.
 The primary liquidity risk associated with lending on Teller is loan repayment.
-Liquidity providers must account for the probability of loan repayment (and/or collateral price stability) based on the loan collateral (both type and amount), as well as the borrower’s onchain credit and identity.
+Liquidity providers must account for the probability of loan repayment (and/or collateral price stability) based on the loan collateral (both type and amount).